LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 The device id itself is split into a major and minor ID that defines the device type and class.
 The inode number itself is an incrementing 32-bit unsigned number which creates about 4 billion inodes.
 As the name index node implies, it is effectively an index in a large array.
-This large array defines all the metadata asoociated with a file.
+This large array defines all the metadata associated with a file.
 The inode will point to information like the file permissions, link count, and ownership.
 All information stored can be found in the stat struct in the stat (2) man page shown below.
 ```